I quit smoking more than 15 years ago (the date was February 21, 2005).

-Smoking cessation is associated with a mean increase of 4-5kg in weight after 12 months of abstinence.
+Studies associate smoking cessation with a mean increase of 4-5kg in weight after 12 months of abstinence.
 Most weight gain occurs within three months of quitting.
 Variation in weight change is large, with about 16% of quitters losing weight and 13% gaining more than 10 kg.
 [Weight gain in smokers after quitting cigarettes: meta-analysis]

 Social aspects of quitting smoking

 The downside is that you are no longer included in the circle of people who go smoking together.
 This may lead to less communication with colleagues and less office gossip.
 I suggest that you substitute that with calling friends and loved ones during your breaks.

 Give people money and tell them they don’t have to pay you back if you start smoking again.
 Make bets you stay off the smokes with people who will make you pay.

 I had a friend who quit a week before me, and it was really helpful.
 We discussed what we felt and support each other during tougher times like parties with a lot of alcohol consumption.